Updated on: 11/13/2019

 So even if you’re going the speed limit, you are technically not legally allowed to simply continue ‘surfing’ in that left lane.
 In fact, Washington State Patrol (WSP) troopers recently launched an awareness campaign to drive home the point that driving in the left lane for an extended period of time is illegal and that violators of the law would be ticketed.

 The logic behind the law is simple.
 Most vehicle accidents occur when a driver accelerates or decelerates, just like most plane crashes occur during takeoff or landing.
 A slow driver anchoring him or herself in the left lane increases the number of times a faster car has to brake and then speed up.
-Ultimately, these differences in speed can lead to unnecessary injuries from motor vehicle collisions.
+Ultimately, these differences in speed can lead to unnecessary injuries from motor vehicle accidents.